September 30, 2003

 Not enough cents between them

-Sydney Opera House No War email update circulated this morning, protesters David Burgess and Will Saunders write:
+In the Sydney Opera House No War email update circulated this morning, protesters David Burgess and Will Saunders write:

 ”Many thanks to The Professor (pseudonym we presume) [Bunyip, I presume] or The Bulletin’s own extreme right journo and weblogger, Tim Blair, for the $0.03 cash donation.
 The Professor launched an internet campaign to demoralise us with many such donations on his website a few weeks ago, backed enthusiastically by Tim.
 Both insisted they had already sent their 3c donations.
 But as only one has so far been received, at least one of you must be lying.”